Rorry/CodeNote/README.md

 CodeNote
 ========

-The CodeNote Chrome Extension collects all code blocks from web page, formats this blocks and allows to save them to the Evernote.
+The CodeNote Chrome extension collects all code blocks from web page, formats and highlights these blocks by one standard way, and allows you to save them to Evernote.
+Also the extension allows you to use Evernote as shared code library.

 Dependencies: